 Choose an Instance Type

 Second step is to select an Instance Type.
 T2.micro is free tier eligible.
 But it has poor performance.
 Amazon itself doesn’t recommend it for production environment.
-I recommend T2.small for low traffic website.
+I recommend T2.small for low traffic websites.
 Select the instance type you want from the list and click Configure Instance Details.

 Configure Instance Details